-11 children had 16 findings of sexual harm in non-family placements.
-The majority of sexual harm incidents for children in non-family placements took place outside of the placement.
-For some of these young people harm occurred when they had run away from their placements and were in unsafe environments, for others, the harm occurred in situations outside of the placement that would not ordinarily be considered unsafe.
+Eight children had 12 findings of sexual harm in non-family placements with most of these incidents occurring outside of the placement.
+For some of these young people, harm occurred when they had run away from their placements and were in unsafe environments with people not known to them.